darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 ---------
 - Call things by their correct name or language
 - Use consistent form and terminology
 - Take into consideration terms the audience uses.
-For example, people still use old term "group certificate", when the current term is "PAYG payment summary".
+For example, people still use the old term "group certificate", when the current term is "PAYG payment summary".